During the programme

 Jonas is a lecturer at the master Data-driven design and the bachelor Communication and Multimedia Design, where he teaches mostly the machine learning, data science and research methods courses.
 He has an academic background in artificial intelligence and cognitive neuroscience.

-Jonas worked for 6 years at an applied research group on behavioral change, where he focused on statistical and methodological questions.
-Jonas is especially interested in the relation between behavior, data and AI.
+Jonas worked for 6 years at an applied research group on behavioural change, where he focused on statistical and methodological questions.
+Jonas is especially interested in the relation between behaviour, data and AI.

 Currently, Jonas holds a minor position at the research group Artificial Intelligence, where he initiates student projects that focus on applying machine learning to creativity and art.